ardasevinc/tailwindcss-yarn-intellisense/README.md

 ## Steps to reproduce the error

-1. Scaffold the project with the commands given below
-2. Add the tailwind config including daisyui as a plugin (see the config in this repo)
+If you have installed `daisyui` in any project with yarn v3, you won't be able to reproduce the issue.
+I don't know how to clean the packages or  where yarn plug'n'play saves them.

+1. Clone this repo
+2. Run `yarn` inside of the folder
-3. Open the folder in vs code
+3. Open the folder in vs code.

 ## Steps taken to scaffold this project